perticascatalin/Research/README.md

 |**Permutations**|The number of possible permutations of length N(OUTPUT and INPUT ORDER RELATIONS)|
 |**Exponential**|2 to the power of N - for reference purpose|
 |**Combinations**|The number of possible relations between pairs of numbers|

-### 5. In-progress Work

-*To investigate further & turn these into tickets*

-1. **Representation**

-Sequence of numbers vs. bag of numbers (count sort)

-2. **Multilabel Classification**

-Vectors for small arrays of numbers.

-Largest enhancements and smallest shrinking preserve array class (all labels).

-Bent surface on n-2 space.

-3. **Regression**

-Directly predict the numbers in the correct order.

-Neural network has to store the numbers.

-4. **Temporal Generation.
-Sequence to sequence.
-Results which can be compared to previous papers on read-write NN.**

-5. **Pre-order to/vs. Post-order**

-6. **Constraint non-identical labels**

-7. **Feature importances from decision tree**

-8. **Trick network by having some fixed positions.**

-K out of N elements are fixed such that solving the problem for them yields better results than for bothering with the rest of the elements.

-### 6. Experiments vs Theory

-1. Adding comparison prior knowledge to data - DONE

-2. Models scalability - DONE

-3. Problem Complexity - DONE

-4. Storage capability: predicting the order vs. predicting elements in order

-5. Maximizing expected value vs. optimization

-6. Impurity vs. local minima

-7. Attribute split vs. non-linear combinations

-### 7. Related work

-Links to information theory and deep learning [X], [Y].
-Sorting-related experiments with deep learning [A], [B].
-Bottleneck principle [Z], [W].

-The importance of prior information and pre-learned intermediate concepts.
-Composition of 2 highly non-linear tasks and other hypothesis such as local minima obstacle and guided/transfer learning [X].

-Gradients in highly composed functions or hard constraints.
-Accuracy as a function of input dimensionality.
-Gradient based methods cannot learn reasonably fast random parities and linear-periodic functions [Y].

-There are some other works where simple algorithms are inferred via neural networks.
-For example, in [A], the operations of copying and sorting an array are performed with a fully differentiable network connected to an eternal memory via attention. (**MOVED**)

-In another approach, [B] presents a sorting experiment for sets of numbers using a sequence to sequence model.
-The fundamental question which the study raises is how to represent sets as a sequence when the underlying order is not known or doesn't exist. (**MOVED**)

-### 8. References

-[A] A. Graves, G. Wayne, and I. Danihelka, “Neural Turing Machines,” arXiv:1410.5401v2, 2014.

-[B] O. Vinyals, S. Bengio, and M. Kudlur, “OrderMatters: Sequence to Sequence for Sets”, in 4th International Conference on Learning Representations (ICLR), 2016.

-[C] A. Santoro et al, "A simple neural network module for relational reasoning"

-[D] D. Hudson and C. Manning, "Compositional Attention Networks for Machine Reasoning"

-[X] C. Gulcehre and Y. Bengio, "Knowledge Matters: Importance of Prior Information for Optimization", Journal of Machine Learning Research, 2016.

-[Y] S. Shalev-Shwartz and O. Shamir and S. Shammah, "Failures of Gradient-Based Deep Learning", arXiv:1703.07950, 2017.

-[Z] Ravid Schwartz-Ziv and Naftali Tishby, "Opening the black box of Deep Neural Networks via Information"

-[W] Naftali Tishby and Noga Zaslavsky "Deep Learning and Information Bottleneck Principle"